Culturally Responsive Instruction for Holiday and Religious Celebrations

 Ultimately, all of these strategies for cultural responsiveness support our goals for student achievement in two ways.
 First, we build a democratic foundation for equal access to education.
 Secondly, we help students develop their own culturally sensitive skills to be successful in our diverse, multicultural, and global world, enriching not our classroom, but our nation as well.

-Former teacher Anne O'Brien shares some ideas for addressing the December holidays in a public school environment.
+Former teacher Anne O'Brien shares some ideas in this Edutopia article for addressing the December holidays in a public school environment.

 School Library Journal offers a number of suggestions and recommended books for discussing Islam in the classroom.